bretleasure/ViewReference/Readme.md

 ## Usage

-The addin can either be used via the commmand buttons added to the Inventor UI or by using the addins API with your own code.
+The addin can either be used via the commmand buttons added to the Inventor UI or by using the API with your own code.

 ## Installation